 I also invite you to join us at our weekly Life Science Seminar Series to hear about current research and our annual Irving-Scholander Memorial Lecture and Jay Hammond Lecture in Wildlife Biology series where we invite outstanding life scientists to campus to give public lectures and meet with students, faculty and staff.
 Read breaking news about IAB scientists and students and their research at our news pages.

 The Institute of Arctic Biology has a proud and distinguished research history.
-I encourage you to look around our Web site and discover for yourself the tremendous contributions to science and Alaska made by our faculty members, students and staff.
+I encourage you to look around our website and discover for yourself the tremendous contributions to science and Alaska made by our faculty members, students and staff.

 Sincerely,